Northwestern Polytechnic

 Northwestern Polytechnic (NWP), previously known as Grande Prairie Regional College (GPRC) is a publicly funded educational institution located in northwestern Alberta, Canada.

 Founded in 1966 as Grande Prairie Junior College with Dr. Henry Anderson as Dean, the institution officially honoured the first student body of 101 charter students on April 21, 1967.

-NWP currently operates campuses in Grande Prairie and nearby Fairview, Alberta, and has a laboratory and research presence through its National Bee Diagnostic Centre (NBDC), located in Beaverlodge, Alberta.
+NWP currently operates campuses in Grande Prairie, Alberta, and has a laboratory and research presence through its National Bee Diagnostic Centre (NBDC), located in Beaverlodge, Alberta.
+It formerly had a campus in Fairview.

-The Polytechnic is the largest post-secondary institution in northern Alberta, offering diverse certificate, diploma, apprenticeship, and undergraduate programs across four schools dedicated to Applied Science and Technology, Business, Health, and Skilled Trades.
+The Polytechnic is the largest post-secondary institution in northern Alberta, offering certificate, diploma, apprenticeship, and undergraduate programs across four schools dedicated to Applied Science and Technology, Business, Health, and Skilled Trades.

-Attracting learners from Canada and beyond, the institution has continued to strengthen its positioning.
-NWP has over 2,800 attending students.
+NWP has over 3,800 total attending students as of 2025.

 History

 Northwestern Polytechnic was opened as the Grande Prairie Junior College in 1966.
 Four years later, the institution was renamed Grande Prairie Regional College, and in 1974, classes were first started in a purpose-built, curvilinear facility designed by famed Canadian architect Douglas Cardinal.

 During the 1990's the campus footprint broadened, as did program offerings.
-In 1991, an addition to the iconic Grande Prairie campus, designed by architects Field, Field, and Field, was officially opened.
+In 1991, an addition to the Grande Prairie campus, designed by architects Field, Field, and Field, was officially opened.
 In September 1995, GPRC established its first degree pathway, the Bachelor of Applied Forest Resource Management.

-Over the last 50 years, the institution has continued to strengthen its positioning.
-In 2009, Fairview College was folded in, enabling an expansion into two distinctive campuses conveniently located 115 km apart.
+In 2009, Fairview College was folded into GPRC, expanding the college into two campuses located 115 km apart.

 In January 2020, the province of Alberta announced a new performance-based funding model for colleges and universities.
 In March, GPRC announced significant budget reductions.
-A few months later, in May, GPRC eliminated 85 staff positions and 2 programs.
-Later that month, the government of Alberta announced that GPRC would not become a university and move toward polytechnic status instead.
+In May, GPRC eliminated 85 staff positions and 2 programs, and later that month, the government of Alberta announced that GPRC would not become a university and move toward polytechnic status instead.
 In August 2021, GPRC appointed another new president, Justin Kohlman, the third in under five months.
 Kohlman's term, which ended abruptly after less than two years, was noted for a lack of transparency.
 On December 9, 2021, the government of Alberta approved the name change for the institution, officially becoming Northwestern Polytechnic.

 In September 2025 the province announced a $1million dollar investment to expand the trades program.

+Northwestern Polytechnic has announced that the Fairview campus will be closed at the end of the 2025-26 academic year.